rundeck/docs/docs/manual/job-workflows.md

      2. The workflow behaves according to the `runRemainingOnFail` variable.

 ::: tip
-When defining error handlers, it is a good practice to use a step that will **always** fail (e.g. scripts/commands return a non-zero exit-code) so that rundeck can show the step as _FAILED_, unless you specifically want them to be used for Recovery.
+When defining error handlers, it is a good practice to use a step that will **always** fail (e.g. scripts/commands return a non-zero exit-code) so that rundeck can show the step as _FAILED_, unless it is specifically to be used for Recovery.
 :::

 ::: tip
 Error-handlers can be attached to either Node Steps or Workflow Steps, and the type of step and the Strategy of the Workflow determines what type of Error-handler steps can be attached to a step.
 The only restriction is in the case that the Workflow is "Node-oriented", which means that the workflow is executed independently for each node.
 In this case, Node Steps can only have other Node steps as Error Handlers.
 In other cases, the Error Handler can be other Workflow steps.
 :::

-To add an error handler press the "settings" button on the step you want to handle.
+To add an error handler press the "settings" button on the step to handle.

 ![Adding an error handler](~@assets/img/fig0410.png)

-The form presented includes the normal set of steps you can add to a workflow.
+The form presented includes the normal set of steps that can be added to a workflow.

 ![Adding an error handler](~@assets/img/fig0410a.png)